Listen to this article

 In the packaging machine the label will also be put on the bottle.
 It is important for the packaging and labeling machine to be as mechanical as possible to minimize possible manual failures.

 With this, it is sure that it has become quite clear what an oil mill is.
 Now all you have to do is locate one and go visit it.
-I recommend you visit it during the months of October or November since at that time it will be in operation and it will smell very good !!
+We recommend you to visit during the months of October or November (in the northern hemisphere) since at that time it will be in operation and it will smell very good !!